zxrey/Game-On-Project/README.md

 ## 🎯 Goal

 Steam's catalog has grown to ~30,000 titles, but discovery still mostly relies on exact tags and filters — you have to already know what you're looking for. **Game-On** started from a simpler premise:

-> What if you could just describe the game you want, in your own words, and get a match that actually fits?

 The objective was to build a search engine that anyone — not just Steam power users — could use to find a game that matches their mood or interests, by typing a natural-language query in English or Spanish instead of navigating tag filters.